Zurnaz/serverless-gitlab-ci-example/README.md

 ## Notes

-Main purpose of this was to try and setup a fairly feature complete serverless CI/CD pipeline for gitlab, however, there is a lot of room for improvement.
+Main purpose of this was to try and setup a fairly feature complete serverless CI/CD pipeline for gitlab, however, there is still a lot of room for improvement.

+## TODOs

+- Restructure folders
+- Use middy middleware
+- remove unneed dependencies